-The learning solution can standalone or enhance traditional teaching by encompassing experiential learning and next-gen analytics.
+The learning solution can stand-alone or enhance traditional teaching by encompassing experiential learning and next-gen analytics.
 Built in Unity, a cross-platform game engine primarily used to develop both three-dimensional and two-dimensional video games and simulations, more courses have been created including a sequel to Playconomics.

 PlayMacro is a challenging Macroeconomics simulation that focuses on economic decisions and policy analysis.
 Using current economic issues and real-world contexts students work to keep the economy performing at its best.

-PlayMed Medical School Simulator Game is unique life-like learning environment.
+PlayMed Medical School Simulator Game is a unique life-like learning environment.
 Students become junior doctors in the midst of daily medical activities and clinical rotations in Pediatrics.

 Interactive clinic-based scenarios play out as they make decisions and analyze their medical outcomes.

 The games and platform Lionsheart Studios have built stand as an innovative way to immerse the student in a fun environment that is both enticing and academically accurate.

 Just as the leaves changing in autumn add a spectacular brilliance of color to a seemingly mundane landscape, UniPlay is bringing vivid intensity to courses that could otherwise be dry.

 The University of New South Wales (UNSW) and a spinoff company called Lionsheart Studios have developed a platform called UniPlay that enables instructors to turn any course into a video game.